 As part of DDT

 In 2008, Omega joined Dramatic Dream Team, a Japanese pro wrestling organization with a comedic flair.
 The way that Omega came to DDT was interesting, to say the least.
-Having become a huge fan of Kota Ibushi, who he became close friends within the years to come, Omega recorded and shared videos of himself wrestling.
+Having become a huge fan of Kota Ibushi, with who he became close friends within the years to come, Omega recorded and shared videos of himself wrestling.
 One thing led to another, and soon, Omega would join the promotion.
 Not only did he work with Ibushi, as he desired, but he would start to craft the eccentric personality that he would become known by.

-During his time in DDT, which lasted until 2014, Omega would win a host of titles, including the KO-D Openweight Championship one time and Tag Team Championship three times, the latter which he won with Ibushi twice.
+During his time in DDT, which lasted until 2014, Omega would win a host of titles, including the KO-D Openweight Championship one time and Tag Team Championship three times, the latter of which he won with Ibushi twice.
 Perhaps what he was best known by, in DDT, was the match he had in 2011, which pitted him against a nine-year-old girl named Haruka.
 Despite the obvious differences in physical stature, Omega wrestled Haruka as he would most other competitors.
 Despite a bemused crowd reaction at the time, the match in question seemed to divide wrestling fans, competitors, and established names in the industry alike.

 The match in question spread like wildfire online, publicity ranging from positive to negative.
 Along with Omega receiving death threats for the match in question, he was heavily criticized by names such as Jim Cornette, who said that Omega should have been banned from the wrestling business for squaring off with a child.
 Other names in wrestling, including Mick Foley, enjoyed the match, praising Omega’s work.
 Whether the match was good is a matter of taste, but it can’t be denied that it put more eyes on Omega.

 Omega would make a bigger name for himself in Pro Wrestling Guerrilla, where he debuted in 2008.
 The aforementioned video he recorded for DDT spread across the wrestling world; keep in mind that this was when social media, as we know it today, was in its infancy.
-In any event, the video seen by the right people in PWG, sparking their interest enough to bring him in.
+In any event, the video was seen by the right people in PWG, sparking their interest enough to bring him in.

 Kenny Omega Part 1 | Joining New Japan Pro Wrestling